T-G0W/T-G0W/README.md

 ## 🛠 Currently Working On

-- 🧠 Building a personal AI assistant inspired by *Jarvis or Edith*, powered by a uncensored model valued over **30 Million Dollars**.
+- 🧠 Building a personal AI assistant inspired by *Jarvis or Edith*, powered by a uncensored model valued over **30 Million $**.
 - 🛠 Coding several **Custom Tools** for automation, security, daily use and for myself.
 - 🌐 Developing my **Portfolio Website** and a couple of other **Websites**.